-According to a new study, melanoma patients with a history of smoking are more likely to die from the disease than patients who do not smoke.
+According to a 2019 study, melanoma patients with a history of smoking are more likely to die from the disease than patients who do not smoke.
 The study, funded by Cancer Research UK and published in the journal Cancer Research, found that melanoma patients with a history of smoking cigarettes are 40 percent less likely to survive the disease than those who have never smoked.

 The study authors believe smoking may decrease the immune system’s ability to fight melanoma.
 However, it is not clear which chemicals in cigarettes are directly responsible.
 More than 700 melanoma patients participated in the study, which reported several genetic and environmental predictors of patients’ immune response to melanoma.
 Though the study could not determine for sure that smoking caused the drop in survival, other researchers have reported smoking has an adverse effect on the immune system.